If you’re living in a share house, a one-bedroom flat or an urban area you probably inhabit a bedroom that’s little more than a glorified cupboard.

 Don’t have anything unnecessary in your bedroom.
 If you can get by with just a bed and a bedside table, that’s ideal.

-This is obviously difficult if you live in a share house but try to minimise the amount of items you store in your bedroom.
+This is obviously difficult if you live in a share house but try to minimise the number of items you store in your bedroom.
 You should avoid keeping things like computers, excess furniture, washing baskets, bookshelves and ironing boards in your bedroom if you can help it.

 Avoid keeping computers, excess furniture, washing baskets, bookshelves and ironing boards in your bedroom.